microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-mplab/README.md

 ## 15. ADC configuration:
 * ADC is configured in differential mode and it is used to measure the ac voltage of the input signal.
 Configure the ADC peripheral by following the steps as shown in Fig 19.
-* In Project Resources tab, Select ADC0 (under Peripherals)---> Select Easy Setup.
+* In Project Resources tab, Select ADC0 (under Drivers)---> Select Easy View.
-* Configure ADC in differential mode by selecting enabled option from the dropdown menu against the Differential Mode Conversion field.
+* Configure ADC in differential mode by enabling the Differential Mode Conversion field.
-* Check the Enable ADC option, which enables the ADC.
+* Enable ADC option, which enables the ADC.
-* Set the ADC sampling frequency to 114.285KHz.
+* Set the ADC sampling frequency to 125KHz.
-* Check the RESRDY: Result Ready Interrupt Enable option, which enables the ADC result ready interrupt.
+* Enable the RESRDY: Result Ready Interrupt Enable option, which enables the ADC result ready interrupt.

 <p align="center">
   <img width=auto height=auto src="images/adc.png">